Sinna1206/SkySight_WeatherApp/README.md

 4. Advanced Error Handling: Implement more advanced error handling and user feedback mechanisms.
 5. UI Enhancements: Further enhance the user interface and user experience with animations and transitions.

+# Installation

+Before running the project, you need to install the necessary node modules.
+Run the following command in the root directory of the project:

+### npm install

 # Getting Started with Create React App